sinanugur/cellsnake/docs/fetalliver.rst

 **********************************
 Example run on Fetal Liver dataset
 **********************************
-Cellsnake can be run directly using the Snakemake workflow.
-We recommend the wrapper but the Snakemake workflow gives more control in some use cases.
+Cellsnake can be run directly as a **snakemake** workflow.
+We recommend the wrapper but the snakemake workflow gives more control in some use cases.

-Let's try workflow on Fetal Liver dataset.
+Let's try workflow on Fetal Liver dataset, accession number PRJEB34784.
 You can apply this idea to your own samples.